CryptoGirls/trx-airdrop-stake/README.md

-# TRX token airdrop stake software
+# TRX airdrop stake software

-Use: To airdrop TOKENS to the holders of a specific token based on their stake proportion on the total circulating supply of that token.
-If configured, the script gives a bonus to the holders (a proportion from their token balances) if they are voters of a specific SR.
+Use: To airdrop TRX to the holders of a specific token based on their stake proportion on the total circulating supply of that token.
+If configured, the script gives a bonus to the holders (a proportion from their TRX rewards) if they are voters of a specific SR.

 ## Dependencies
 ```